mspeculatrix/Zolatron64/DOCUMENTATION/BOARDS/Hardware overview.md

 ## PLUGIN BOARDS

 I chose a size of just a hair under 100x100mm for the boards in order to get the cheapest pricing for PCBs.
-I'm very happy with this decision.

 I also adopted a standard layout for the boards which includes four M3 mounting holes.
 This allows me to join the boards together with standoffs for greater rigidity.